mcxpm/SC1015_proj/README.md

   - #### 4.
 Artificial Neural Networks
     - Consists of multiple layers of neurons, with each neuron having a set of weights and biases.
 These parameters are tuned for every batch of data to minimise a loss function fed into the model through backpropagation.
   - #### Choice of Algorithms
     - These algorithms were chosen for their strengths and robustness in classification tasks.
-Given the simplicity of our dataset, a small number of variables that were identified with data cleaning and the strong relationships of each individual dataset to churn, we believed that simple models, such as the above, would be able to sufficiently achieve good accuracy in our classification task.
+Given the simplicity of our dataset, a small number of variables that were identified through data cleaning and the strong relationships of each individual variable to churn, we believed that simple models, such as the above, would be able to sufficiently achieve good accuracy in our classification task.
     - Moreover, these models are all inherently different, using different principles for classification.
 By using this range of models, we hope to find the best-performing one.